 Clinical Study Results Involving Spryng, a PetVivo Holdings, Inc. Product, Presented at the Veterinary Orthopedic Society Annual Conference in Big Sky, Montana

-/EIN News/ -- MINNEAPOLIS, MN, US, March 17, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. (NASDAQ: PETV & PETVW) (the “Company” or “PetVivo") an emerging biomedical device company focused on the commercialization of innovative medical devices and therapeutics for companion animals announced that Erik Kleemam DVM, MPH, of Ethos Veterinary Health presented at the Veterinary Orthopedic Society (“VOS”) annual conference on the completion of the first cohort of dogs in a clinical study, which examined the benefit and tolerability of an intra-articular injection of a collagen-elastin biomaterial (i.e. Spryng™ with OsteoCuhsion™ Technology) into the stifle joint of dogs with suspected cruciate ligament rupture.
+MINNEAPOLIS, MN, US, March 17, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. PETV PETVW))) (the "Company" or "PetVivo") an emerging biomedical device company focused on the commercialization of innovative medical devices and therapeutics for companion animals announced that Erik Kleemam DVM, MPH, of Ethos Veterinary Health presented at the Veterinary Orthopedic Society ("VOS") annual conference on the completion of the first cohort of dogs in a clinical study, which examined the benefit and tolerability of an intra-articular injection of a collagen-elastin biomaterial (i.e. Spryng™ with OsteoCuhsion™ Technology) into the stifle joint of dogs with suspected cruciate ligament rupture.

 "We were pleased to have Dr. Kleeman present the Spryng clinical study first cohort results at the VOS annual conference as these data demonstrated initial tolerability and further supports our representations regarding the efficacy of this product as a viable option to assist in the management of lamenes in companion animals," said John Lai, Chief Executive Officer of PetVivo Holdings, Inc.